Net-Zero 2030 Targets: Forecast for Low-Carbon Film Adoption

 Durability in service: A single application can protect a structure for months, reducing replacement frequency.

-Efficiency: Shrink wrap is lightweight, transport-efficient, and easier to audit in carbon reporting.
+Efficiency: Shrink wrap is lightweight, transport-efficient, and easier to audit in carbon reportingand easier to audit in carbon reporting because usage and recovery can be measured in m² and tonnes quite easily.

-Future innovation: Net-zero pressure is driving development of recycled-content and bio-based films, expected to become mainstream by 2030.
+Future innovation: Net-zero pressure is driving development of recycled-content and recycled-content and bio-based or additive-enhanced films, which we expect to become increasingly common by 2030, especially on public and framework projects.

 Net-Zero 2030 Low-Carbon Film Adoption in Construction